Reopening & Remote Learning

 Westside’s Plan is Based on the WA State Department of Health’s K-12 School Decision Tree

-When we designed our reopening plan this past summer, we anticipated the rise in numbers come winter, and felt confident in our plan for the fall.
-We knew that at some point it would be necessary to reevaluate and recalibrate.
-The school is prepared to move seamlessly between in-person, hybrid, and remote learning at all times.
+When we designed our reopening plan this past summer, and as we have continued to reanalyze and improve it throughout the year, we have anticipated fluctuations in transmission numbers.
+We know it is always necessary to reevaluate and recalibrate.
+While we strive to offer consistency for our community, the school is prepared to move seamlessly between in-person, hybrid, and remote learning at all times.

 No matter what Phase we are in and where your student is learning, we expect all Westside community members to remember that we are in this together, and we have to support each other to keep our community safe.
 Please support our entire community by abiding by CDC and WHO guidelines in your day to day life.
 Wash your hands frequently, wear a mask in public, practice social distancing, and stay home when sick.